 Pneumonia in toddlers can cause discomfort and last for up to 3 weeks or more.
-Among healthy toddlers, they usually recover from pneumonia with minimal medical care and without any complications.
+Among healthy toddlers, they usually recover from the condition with minimal medical care and without any complications.

 Close look on the signs of pneumonia